rethinkingrn/wallpaper/README.md

 # wallpaper
 i dont own the papers. i use google images

 most should be at least 1080p, some are 4k

+### update:

+i added like a bunch of new wallpapers and i can't be bothered to label them so just go figure lollllll
+> last updated july 13 2021

 # previews
 # 1